AndreiFabon/AndreiFabon/README.md

 # Hi !! 👋

-I'm a 2nd year studying Computer Science Honours student with a passion for Cybersecurity and AI.
+I'm a 2nd year studying Honors Computer Science with a passion for Cybersecurity and AI.
 Welcome to my GitHub profile!

 # About Me

-- 📚 **Education:** 2nd Year, Computer Science Honours student at the University of Alberta.
+- 📚 **Education:** 2nd Year Computer Science Honors student at the University of Alberta.
 - 💻 **Roles:**
   - Executive at CHADS (Cyber Security, Hacking, and Digital Security Club)
+    - Collaborate with a dedicated team to raise awareness about cybersecurity

 # Skills